 There is a place for demo trading, but most people stay on demo too long.

-What I have seen in my own trading and from the traders that I helped in our premium course is that demo trading often lets people adopt negative behavioral patterns that are then very hard to unlearn.
+What I have seen in my own trading and from the traders that I helped is that demo trading often lets people adopt negative behavioral patterns that are then very hard to unlearn.
 When your actions don’t have any real consequences, you are more likely to repeat mistakes and engage in the bad trading behavior.
-I typically suggest staying on demo for the first 6 – 12 months until you have a good understanding of the nuts and bolts and then take your trading to the next level.
+I typically suggest staying on demo for the first 6 – 12 months (max!) until you have a good understanding of the nuts and bolts and then take make the next step towards live trading.

 Tip 9: The pecking order is: Demo > small live account > decent live account > an account where your winners are impactful